regostar/flask_react_app/readme.md

 Please ensure your code adheres to the project's standards and includes tests where applicable.

+---

 ## License

 This project is licensed under the [MIT License](LICENSE).

+---

 ## Contact

-For any questions or support, please contact **Your Name** or open an issue in this repository.
+For any questions or support, please contact renugopal17.siva@gmail.com or open an issue in this repository.